Italian Cream Cake

 For the cake:

-- Spray a 9x13 baking dish with nonstick cooking spray (like Baker’s Joy.)
+- Preheat oven to 325F degrees.
+Spray a 9×13-inch baking dish with nonstick cooking spray (like Baker’s Joy.)

-- In a large mixing bowl (or in the stand of an electric mixer) mix together butter, shortening and sugar until smooth.
+- In a large mixing bowl (or in the stand of an electric mixer) mix together 1/2 cup (1 stick) salted butter, softened to room temperature, 1/2 cup vegetable shortening (Crisco) and 2 cups sugar until smooth.

-- Add ½ a cup of flour at a time, and ¼ of the buttermilk mixture.
+- Add 1/2 a cup of the 2 cups all-purpose flour at a time, and 1/4 of the buttermilk mixture.

 - Repeat this process until all the flour and buttermilk is added.
 Blend well with hand mixer or stand mixer each time you add an ingredient.

-- Gently stir in the pecans, sweetened coconut, and beaten egg whites, until well blended.
+- Gently stir in 1 cup chopped pecans, 1/2 cup shredded sweetened coconut and 5 large beaten egg whites until well blended.
 Pour batter into prepared baking dish.

 - Bake for 40-45 minutes.